meeeerkat/vim-browser/README.md

 - It's content oriented and doesn't/won't care at all about any CSS (only the HTML structure matters)
 - I hope to make user interactions more efficient (by choosing the input/link following qutebrowser's way among other things, a basic version of this system is already functionnal (interact command))

-## Config
-The configuration file is ~/.vim-browser.yaml, an example can be found in the top directory

 ## Document printing
 HTML documents are (and will be) printed without any consideration for stylesheets: